-- Google Adwords, Twitter Ads and LinkedIn Ads – These are persistent cookies for online advertising.
+- Google Adwords, Twitter Ads, LinkedIn Ads and Bing Ads – These are persistent cookies for online advertising.
 They allow us to reconnect with you after you leave our site.
 As a result of accepting these cookies, Google may display Cambridge Intelligence adverts on 3rd party websites including the Google Ad Network, and the LinkedIn and Twitter platforms.
 These websites and platforms are in no way associated with Cambridge Intelligence.

 You can opt-out of customized Google Display Network ads here, and learn more about how Google uses data collected about you here.

 You can learn more about Twitter advertising and opt-out of personalized adverts here.

 You can learn more about LinkedIn advertising and opt-out of personalized adverts here.

 You can learn more about Bing advertising and opt-out of personalized adverts here.

 - YouTube – Throughout our websites, we’ve embedded videos using the YouTube player.
 YouTube sets various cookies, depending on the user.
 These cookies track behavior, but only identify you personally if you are logged into your Google account.

 - Google Maps – Similarly to YouTube, we’ve embedded several Google Maps on our websites.
 These monitor user behavior and save settings, and will identify you if you’re logged into your Google account.

 - WordPress – Our websites run on the WordPress content management system.
 WordPress may set several cookies on your machine to check your ability to load and display our website.
 These are session cookies – meaning they will remove themselves once you close your browser.